-SBI launches ‘Surya Shakti Cell’; partners with Tata Power for financing solar projects
+SBI launches ‘Surya Shakti Cell’; partners with Tata Power for financing Solar projects

 The Bank aims to provide an end-to-end platform for digital and hassle-free journey to the loan applicants for financing Solar projects.
 With this digital initiative, SBI will offer a complete solution at competitive rates for Solar projects.
 Besides this, the entire eco system has been thoughtfully set up to ensure that the customers get all necessary support and guidance to choose the right equipment, resolve technical issues at their door steps and get expeditious approvals of their loans at competitive rates.

-Dinesh Khara, Chairman, SBI said, “We are very happy to partner with Tata Power Solar Systems Ltd in this initiative, which is in line with the global objectives of the COP26 Agreement in reducing the carbon footprint.
+Dinesh Khara, Chairman, SBI said, “We are delighted to launch the Surya Shakti Cell with an objective to provide a new direction to solar projects financing in India.
+We are very happy to partner with Tata Power Solar Systems Ltd. in this initiative, which is in line with the global objectives of the COP26 Agreement in reducing the carbon footprint.
 We believe, with sustainable solar power, we can solve the prevailing challenges related to use of conventional energy as well as climate change.
 Initiatives like these will also help build local economies and enable the country to move towards a secure energy future.
 We, at SBI, are strong proponents of renewable energy and are committed towards reducing carbon footprint in the country.”

 (To receive our E-paper on whatsapp daily, please click here.
 We permit sharing of the paper's PDF on WhatsApp and other social media platforms.)